eried/flipperzero-flippenheimer/README.md

 # Flippenheimer

 I love my Flipper Zero, I want to maximize its utility in every possible way.
-I use the great akopachov's [Authenticator](https://github.com/akopachov/flipper-zero_authenticator) every day and [Mayhem v2](https://www.tindie.com/products/30630/) adds everything else I need... however, living in Norway, in close proximity to Russia, there's one essential addition that I believe should be considered: a Geiger Counter.
+I use the great akopachov's [Authenticator](https://github.com/akopachov/flipper-zero_authenticator) every day and [Mayhem v2](https://www.tindie.com/products/30630/) adds everything else I need... however, living in Norway, in close proximity to Russia, there's one essential addition that I believe should be considered: a **Geiger Counter**.

-I saw some great projects, but I need something compact, solid, that I plug and it just works.
+I saw some great approaches to this, but I need something that just works, no fiddling around.
 The beauty of this Geiger Counter is that it seamlessly integrates with the Flipper, drawing power from it, uses its display, and stores the data to it.
 It's the perfect symbiosis, an essential addition to my toolkit.

 The design is heavily based on schematics using J305 for the flipper form factor.